-Undergraduate Freshers residing in the Wolfson Building will be issued with a Licence to Occupy for the Michaelmas Term 2023 that ends on Friday 1st December 2023 as their rooms will be used for Admissions interviews.
-These students will, therefore, need to vacate their rooms and leave College no later than 8pm on Saturday 2nd December 2023.
-If it is impossible for a student living in the Wolfson Building to leave College on 2nd December, they must contact the Accommodation Office to apply to stay longer.
-As this will require moving to a different room, permission will only be granted if the reason is truly exceptional.
+Undergraduate Freshers residing in the Wolfson Building will be issued with a Licence to Occupy for the Michaelmas Term 2024 that ends on Friday 6th December 2024 as their rooms will be used for Admissions interviews.
+These students will only be charged for 9-weeks for the Michaelmas Term and so will need to vacate their rooms and leave College no later than 6pm on Saturday 7th December 2024.
+If it is impossible for a student living in the Wolfson Building to leave College for the Christmas vacation, they must contact the Accommodation Office to apply to stay longer.
+As this will require moving to a different room and additional charges being applied, permission will only be granted if the reason is truly exceptional.